AriFordsham/GHCWiki/type-functions-type-checking.md

 Instances of indexed types are type checked by `TcTyClDecls.tcIdxTyInstDecl`; i.e., the same functions that performs their kind checking.
 Kind checking and type checking of instances of indexed types can be combined, as we don't need to worry as much about recursive dependencies as we have to for standard type declarations.
 In particular, the kinds of indexed types are declared by their signature and we don't have to compute any recursiveness information, as we never know whether we reached a fixed point for open types.
 (Hence, we conservatively assume indexed types to be always `Recursive`.
 This is safe as they are implicit loop breakers due to to implying coercions.)

-## Representation of indexed families after type checking
+## Core representation of signatures of indexed families

 The function `TcTyClsDecls.tcTyClsDecls` produces `TypeRep.TyThing`s from type and class declarations.
 The `TyThing`s produced from the new declaration forms are the following: